googlemaps/google-maps-services-go/README.md

 ## Description

 Use Go?
-Want to [geocode][Geocoding API] something?
-Looking for [directions][Directions API]?
-Maybe [matrices of directions][Distance Matrix API]?
-This library brings the [Google Maps API Web Services] to your Go application.
+This library brings many [Google Maps Platform Web Services APIs] to your Go application.

-The Go Client for Google Maps Services is a Go Client library for the following Google Maps
+The Go Client for Google Maps Services is a Go Client library for the following Google Maps Platform
 APIs:

 - [Directions API]